 A Reputation Built on Results

-After your surgery, a dressing will be applied to the nose.
-Swelling and light bruising are normal, and your nose may feel stiff or sore for up to one week.
-Any stitches will be removed a few days after the surgery.
-Most patients are able to return to work after one week (after the dressing is removed).
-Strenuous activities, however, should be avoided for 2 to 3 weeks.
-Any activity that may bump or injure the nose should be avoided for 8 weeks.
-Most swelling will fade within 2 weeks, but it can take up to one year for all swelling to dissipate.
+After your surgery, Dr. Hobgood applies a dressing to the nose.
+Swelling and light bruising are normal, and your nose may feel stiff or sore for up to a week.
+We remove any stitches a few days after the surgery.
+Most patients are able to return to work after 1 week (once the dressing is removed).
+You should avoid strenuous activities, however, for 2 to 3 weeks.
+It’s essential to not participate in any activity for 8 weeks that may bump or injure the nose.
+Most swelling will fade within 2 weeks, but it can take up to 1 year for all swelling to dissipate.
+Read this blog post to learn more about what to expect during your recovery.

 Are You a Candidate for Revision Rhinoplasty?